Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Comparison to Observations

 Scaling relations between physical properties of galaxies have been used to empirically describe galaxy evolution \citep[e.g.][]{2020ApJ...891..181M,2023ApJ...951..138L}.
 For example, the luminosity-metallicity relation provides insight into the chemical evolution of a galaxy since the present-day metal content of a galaxy arises from the combined effects of star formation, feedback-driven metal loss, and accretion of pristine gas \citep{2007ApJ...658..941D, 2020ApJ...891..181M}.

-Figure \ref{fig:LuminosityMetallicity} shows the mean luminosity-metallicity relation for the \MM\, sample (red and blue markers) compared to Local Group dwarf galaxy observations \citep[open grey circles;][]{McConnachie12} and the Local Volume Database \citep[open grey diamonds;][]{Pace2024LVDB}\footnote{In the case of duplicate measurements between \citet{McConnachie12} and \citet{Pace2024LVDB}, we choose to show the measurements from \citet{McConnachie12}.}.
-We find the stellar metallicity of the \MM\, sample matches observations well and observe no systematic difference between suites, despite limited observations on the higher mass dwarf end.
+The left panel of Figure \ref{fig:ScalingRelations} shows the mean luminosity-metallicity relation for the \MM\, sample (red and blue markers) compared to Local Group dwarf galaxy observations \citep[open grey circles;][]{McConnachie12} and the Local Volume Database \citep[open grey diamonds;][]{Pace2024LVDB}\footnote{In the case of duplicate measurements between \citet{McConnachie12} and \citet{Pace2024LVDB}, we choose to show the measurements from \citet{McConnachie12}.}.
+For each simulated galaxy, we represent the 16th-84th percentile of stellar metallicities as error bars, and plot the median values of both suites as solid lines.
+We find the stellar metallicities of the \MM\, sample reproduces the majority of observations within the simulated errorbars.
+Further we observe no systematic difference between suites, despite limited observations on the higher mass dwarf end.
 The agreement between simulations and observations confirms that realistic masses of metals are retained within the stellar populations.

-The galaxy color-magnitude diagram (specific star formation rate-stellar mass) has been used to demonstrate that galaxies as a population exhibit a bimodality between blue, star-forming, and red, passive galaxies \cite[e.g.][]{2007ApJS..173..293W}.
-Additionally, this relation demonstrates the observational constraints on specific star formation rates (sSFR) for a given galaxy stellar mass ($M_*$).
-Figure \ref{fig:sSFR_Mstar} presents the galaxy color-magnitude diagram (sSFR vs $M_*$) for the \MM\, sample and observations (open-faced markers).
+The galaxy specific star formation rate-stellar mass relation \cite[e.g.][]{2007ApJS..173..293W} provides observational constraints on specific star formation rates (sSFR) for a given galaxy stellar mass ($M_*$).
+The right panel of Figure \ref{fig:ScalingRelations} presents sSFR values for the \MM\, sample and observations (open-faced markers).
 We find a substantial degree of scatter ($\sim1.5$ dex) for $\text{log}(M_*/M_{\odot}) < 8.0$ in the simulations, which agrees with the scatter in observations in this mass range.
 While there is a similar degree of scatter for $\text{log}(M_*/M_{\odot}) > 8.0$, the simulations tend to produce galaxies biased towards greater sSFR.
 However, across stellar masses, the \MM\, sample exhibits sSFRs that agree with observational values.
 Across suites, we find both produce galaxy populations ranging in similar values of sSFR.
 We also note that the bias towards greater sSFR for $\text{log}(M_*/M_{\odot}) > 8.0$ appears to be present in both suites.
-Given the agreement between simulations and observations in Figure \ref{fig:sSFR_Mstar}, we find that the \MM\, sample contains galaxies with realistic star formation rates for their stellar masses.
+Given the agreement between simulations and observations in Figure \ref{fig:ScalingRelations}, we find that the \MM\, sample contains galaxies with realistic star formation rates for their stellar masses.